zenml-io/zenml/docs/book/how-to/create-and-run-templates/run-a-template.md

 {% endhint %}

 Once your template is set up, you can **run** it and create a new pipeline run that will be conducted on the same stack.
-Before it starts, you have a window to seamlessly readjust the configuration of your pipelines and steps.
+Before it starts, you have the option to modify the configuration of your pipeline and steps.

 ## Run a template using the Python SDK